Piccadilly line: Extension to Heathrow Airport

 To cater to the rapid growth of road traffic to Heathrow Airport, several rail lines were considered to serve the airport.
 An average increment of 1 million passengers a year between 1953 and 1973, and rising issues with airline coach services from major terminals due to location, traffic congestion, larger aircraft capacity and increasing leisure travel further increased the need for public transport connections.
 Other than the Piccadilly line extension from Hounslow West, a Southern Railway spur (section now transferred to part of South Western Railway) from Feltham was also contemplated.
-These schemes were brought into parliamentary discussion in November 1966, and were approved with the Royal Assent as the London Transport Act 1967 and British Railways Act 1967 respectively on 27 July 1967.
+These schemes were brought into parliamentary discussion in November 1966, and were approved with royal assent as the London Transport Act 1967 (c. xxxix) and British Railways Act 1967 (c. xxx) respectively on 27 July 1967.
 Partial government funding was obtained in April 1972 for the 3.5 mi Piccadilly line extension, and the estimated cost of construction was £12.3 million.

 On 27 April 1971, a construction ceremony was launched by Sir Desmond Plummer, leader of the Greater London Council, by bulldozing "the first sod".
 Platforms at Hounslow West had to be relocated below-ground to the north of the existing for the new track alignment.
 The 1931 ticket hall was retained, with connections to the new platforms.
 A cut-and-cover excavation method was used between Hounslow West and Hatton Cross, a new station on the extension.
 This 2-mile section had a shallow trench dug, with the tunnel walls supported by intersecting concrete piles.
-The line had to cross the River Crane just east of Hatton Cross, therefore it emerges briefly on a bridge, with the two portals having concrete retaining walls.
+The line had to cross the River Crane just east of Hatton Cross; therefore it emerges briefly on a bridge, with the two portals having concrete retaining walls.
 Deep tube tunnels were bored from Hatton Cross to Heathrow Central (now Heathrow Terminals 2 & 3).
 On 19 July 1975, the line was extended to Hatton Cross.
 The Heathrow Central extension was inaugurated by the Queen around noon on 16 December 1977, with revenue services commencing at 3pm.